Myanmar civil war (2021–present): 2023 monsoon offensives

 In August 2023, the NUG claimed that 3,012 junta troops were killed between January and July 2023.
 In Kayah state alone, 667 military junta troops and 99 resistance members were killed.
 In a September interview, Duwa Lashi La claimed that resistance forces had taken effective control of about 60% of Myanmar's territory.

-In early June 2023, a coalition force of KNLA and other resistance forces ambushed junta forces at Don Tha Mi bridge checkpoints on the border of Karen and Mon States, inflicting heavy casualties.
-The next day, resistance groups raided the police station and junta offices in Kyain Seikgyi Township, Karen State, killing 10 junta soldiers and injuring 15.
-The junta retaliated with artillery fire and deployed attack helicopters, killing two local civilians and a monk.
+In early June 2023, a coalition force led by KNLA ambushed junta forces at Don Tha Mi bridge checkpoints on the border of Karen and Mon States, inflicting heavy casualties.
+They also raided the police station and junta offices in Kyain Seikgyi Township.

-In Kayah State on 13 June 2023, the Karenni National People's Liberation Front (KNPLF), who had previously been in a ceasefire with the junta and became a Border Guard Force in 2009, openly defected to anti-junta forces.
+In Kayah State on 13 June 2023, the Karenni National People's Liberation Front (KNPLF), broke the ceasefire they had since 2009 and openly defected to anti-junta forces.
 The KNPLF began attacking Burmese military positions, joining forces with KA, KNDF, KNLA, and PDF, and seizing junta outposts in the Battle of Mese.
 The combined forces took over Mese Township in Eastern Kayah State.
-430 soldiers of the Light Infantry Battalion, including their lieutenant colonel commander, surrendered to the resistance.
-Later in July, KNLA forces and allies captured the Lat Khat Taung hill junta base.
-During an attempt to recapture the hill, 20 junta soldiers were killed and 34 wounded.
+430 soldiers of the Light Infantry Battalion, including their commander, surrendered to the resistance.
+Later in July, KNLA forces and allies captured the Lat Khat Taung hill junta base, which the junta failed to recapture.

 From July to September 2023, the Ta'ang National Liberation Army and the Mandalay People's Defence Force jointly conducted Operation Kanaung against junta forces in the Mandalay Region.
 Over that period, 76 junta soldiers were killed, 19 were wounded, and a large amount of weapons and ammunition were seized.